IA STUDIO

 Overview

-IA STUDIO is a documentation and research initiative focused on the scientific examination, digital recording, and historical interpretation of cultural-heritage objects – with particular emphasis on historic minting anomalies and the material evidence they preserve.
+IA STUDIO is an independent research and documentation initiative focused on the scientific investigation of cultural-heritage objects, with particular interest in historic manufacturing anomalies and the material evidence preserved within artefacts.

-Its first public study advanced from early diagnostic work and institutional consultation to publication through the British Numismatic Society Research Blog (2025), supported by independent laboratory analysis.
+The initiative’s first public study progressed from early diagnostic investigation and external consultation to publication through the British Numismatic Society Research Blog (2025), supported by independent laboratory analysis.

-IA STUDIO’s first published study examines a severely deformed 1834 William IV sixpence, documenting a mint-stage striking anomaly within nineteenth-century mechanised coin production.
+IA STUDIO’s first published investigation examines a severely deformed 1834 William IV sixpence, documenting a mint-stage striking anomaly within nineteenth-century mechanised coin production.

 Independent, non-destructive laboratory analysis incorporated: